Hankych/HackMerced/README.md

   - The content of your words
   - Your Face

 In order to do some digital authentication!
-Would maybe help with passwords getting hacked and most definetly would help with remebering your passwords
+Would maybe help with passwords getting hacked and most definitely would help with remembering your passwords